Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

 \subsubsection{High-pressure case}

 A time-accurate three-dimensional LTE simulation is performed for the high-pressure case (\SI{10}{\kilo\pascal}, \SI{100}{\kilo\watt}, $\eta = 57.5\%$).
 For this operating condition, the plasma jet in the chamber region is reported to be highly unsteady \cite{capponi2024multi}, and thus necessitates a time-accurate simulation to capture its nature.
 The simulation is conducted using Crank-Nicolson time integration with dual-time stepping.
+The global time step selected for the simulation is \SI{1}{\micro s}, with the coupling between the CFD and the EM solvers occurring every \SI{100}{\micro s} (as mentioned in \cref{sec:numerical_framework}).
+This coupling frequency is sufficient, as the plasma in the torch is nearly steady, and therefore, the plasma distribution (and hence the electrical conductivity distribution) does not undergo significant changes within this time span in the region where the coupling takes place.
+Moreover, as discussed later in this section, the dominant frequencies associated with the flow structures are on the order of several milliseconds.
+Hence, small unsteadiness in the torch (if any) can be well resolved by the coupling frequency chosen in this study.
 The integration is stopped after \SI{100}{\milli\second}, which is found to be sufficient for the flow to become statistically stationary.